-The awards committee selected Yejing and her abstract “Functional interrogation of cancer as a non-healing wound” to represent MD Anderson at the national level for V Scholar Award.Learn more
+The MD Anderson internal selection committee nominated Yejing to represent MD Anderson and compete at the national level for the Pew-Stewart Cancer Scholar Award.Learn more

 The Chief Scientific Officer has approved start-up fund for Yejing Ge’s research program at UT MD Anderson Cancer Center, Department of Cancer Biology.

 Yejing received UT System Rising STARs award in the amount of $250,000, funded from Permanent University Fund Bond proceeds (LERR funds).
 The Faculty STARs Program has evolved and expanded from the original proposal approved by The University of Texas System Board of Regents in August 2004, with the goal of helping purchase state-of-the-art research equipment and making necessary laboratory renovations to encourage faculty members to perform their research at U. T. institutions.Learn more

 Yejing has been invited to give a talk in the 30th Annual Usha Mahajani Symposium on Molecular Medicine, to be held at the Salk Institute for Biological Studies on Friday, September 7, 2018.
 The prestigious Usha Mahajani Symposium is a joint effort between UC San Diego Moores Cancer Center, the Sanford Burnham Prebys Medical Discovery Institute and the Salk Institute for Biological Sciences.
 It was named in honor of Dr. Usha Mahajani, who died of breast cancer at a young age.
 Since its inception in 1989, the Symposium has become a major scientific event in the San Diego area with attendance reaching 300-400 participants, including students, postdocs, faculty and members of the local scientific community.
 This year’s topic is “Cancer, the Wound that Does Not Heal”, echoing the central hypothesis the Ge Lab’s research has been interested in.Learn more